 As largely argued in the literature~\citep{caruana2015intelligible,rudin2019stop,tonekaboni2019clinicians}, transparent and interpretable modelling should be prioritized to ensure model safety and reliability, but transparent models are still struggling to appear in the context of digital pathology.
 This friction is due to the complexity of microscopy images as opposed to working with tabular data with specific clinical descriptions for each variable.
 We thus propose a novel convolutional architecture that increases the transparency and control of the learning process.
-The main technical innovation here is the combination of two successful techniques, namely multi-task learning \citep{caruana1997multitask} and adversarial training \citep{ganin2016domain}, with the purpose of guiding model training to focus on relevant features, called \textit{desired targets}, and to discard \textit{udesired targets} such as confounding factors.
-Moreover, we bring new insights on balancing multiple tasks for digital pathology, a technique that only recently arose interest in the digital pathology landscape \citep{gamper2020multi}.
+The main technical innovation here is the combination of two successful techniques, namely multi-task learning \citep{caruana1997multitask} and adversarial training \citep{ganin2016domain}, with the purpose of guiding model training to focus on relevant features, called \textit{desired targets}, and to discard \textit{undesired targets} such as confounding factors.
+By experimenting with these techniques, we bring new insights on balancing multiple tasks for digital pathology, that is still an under-explored field~\citep{gamper2020multi}.
 The joint optimization of main, auxiliary and adversarial task losses is a novel exploration in the histopathology field.